aoyingxue/datawilltell/content/post/202404_tv_soundtrack_explorer/index.md

 date: 2024-04-04
 image:
 categories:
+  - Data Visualization
-    - Personal Projects
+  - Tableau
 tags:
-    - Tableau
-    - Data Visualization
-    - Data Processing
+  - data-processing
-    - Radar Map
+  - radar-map
-    - Sunburnt Chart
+  - sunburnt-chart
-    - Map Layers
+  - map-layers
-    - Spotify
+  - spotify
 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 draft: true
 ---